nh236/smplify-kids/README.md

 ## Notes
 The code relies on the following assumptions.
 If you do not get expected results, please check if your data conforms to these assumptions.
 * We assume an Azure Kinect Developer Kit camera, but the code can be adapted to work with other cameras.
+* We recorded in NFOV unbinned mode, with color resolution of 1920x1080 and depth resolution of 640x576, using the official Azure Kinect recorder (https://learn.microsoft.com/en-us/azure/kinect-dk/azure-kinect-recorder).
 * Only one person should be in camera view.
-If there is more than one person, make sure the predicted keypoints are consistent, so that first set of keypoints in each file always belong to the person of interest.
+If there is more than one person, make sure that the first set of keypoints in each file always belongs to the person of interest.
 * We assume a "clean" scene, with a person standing on a flat surface, so that it can be easily segmented from the scene.
 For more cluttered scenes, applying semantic segmentation algorithms can help, but we do not provide code for this.
-* We do not expect a specific initialization pose, but all body parts should be visible in the first frame.
+* We do not expect the person to take a specific initialization pose, but all body parts should be visible in the first frame.

 ## License